 Example 1 – A basic encode

-In Linux, base64 package is installed by default.
+In Linux, the base64 package is installed by default.
 Hence, you can use it from the command line easily.
 To simply encode a string or text, you can pass it through the command line via piping and get the encoded text.
 In this example, the string debugpoint.com is encoded to base64.

 echo "debugpoint.com" | base64